 The Watchtower Organisation looks after all the Jehovah’s Witnesses worldwide.
 The good news about the ‘Organisation’ is that it keeps having magic moments, allowing us to poke fun at it.

 Real Life Experiences

-Jehovah’s Witnesses Misleading LiteratureSubmitted by Andrew on June 15, 2012 - 2:01 pm 4 Comments
+Jehovah’s Witnesses Misleading LiteratureSubmitted by Teeny on June 15, 2012 - 2:01 pm 4 Comments

 I once pointed out to John Taliadoros, the head honcho of the Nicosia English congregation, that the Watchtower often ‘quote-mined’, or took quotes out of context.
 I also said how scientists are often attacked and written about in a negative light.
 He asked me to provide some examples, which I gladly did.
 It wasn’t hard – I just opened the ‘Life – How did it get here?’, facade of a book and found a couple in the first chapter.
 His reply, word for word, was:

 “I do not agree with you that an organization that has done so much to benefit people by enlightening them so they can have hope in a better future (not to mention assisting in disasters, offering free literacy classes etc) would consciously try to get involved in what you described as “quote-mining”.
 For what purpose?
 To gain what?”

 I’ll be publishing all the emails I had with John on JWB in the near future so you can all see how an elder of the Jehovah’s Witnesses had no real answers to my questions.
 There are some real classics in there.

 For what purpose?
 To gain what?
 I’d say to distort the truth and keep people ignorant, to make people believe that the Watchtower’s position is valid.

 The other day, I popped on to Watchtower.org and came across an article that was originally published in The Watchtower June 1, 2002.
 It was called, “Who Is to Blame – You or Your Genes?”
 It starts off like this, which immediately set alarm bells ringing: